eeveebot/helm/README.md

 See [charts/eevee/values.yaml](charts/eevee/values.yaml) for details on the core eevee chart

+See [charts/eevee-crds/values.yaml](charts/eevee-crds/values.yaml) for details on the eeevee-crds chart

 See [charts/eevee-operator/values.yaml](charts/eevee-operator/values.yaml) for details on the eeevee-operator chart

 See [charts/eevee-bot/values.yaml](charts/eevee-bot/values.yaml) for details on the eeevee-bot chart